charlie-vf/genshin-blog-project/README.md

 - Manage comments on posts
 - Override user authentication to delete posts which violate the idea of a healthy community

+## **Epics**

+The following bulletpoints allowed me to prioritise epics for sprints and ensure the most important content made its way onto the deployed site.

+### Epic One - Basic Setup

+- This was crucial to allow development of the future epics and related stories as it provided the base for all pages

+### Epic Two - Authentication

+- User authentication is crucial for this blog.
+- Relates to Admin stories and User registration & in-site authentication restrictions

+### Epic Three - Blog Posts

+- Relates to creating, editing & deleting posts; browsing posts; interacting with posts

+### Epic Four - Searchable

+- Relates to categorization features

+### Epic Five - Deployment & Documentation

+- Relates to deploying to Heroku and documenting development in the ReadMe

 ## **Scope**

 Time constraints limited the amount of features from the original plan I was able to implement, however priority scoring ensured the most important features made their way into the finished site.